 Please note: Your capital is at risk.
 The fees quoted here are not exhaustive.
 Other charges apply.

-Freetrade, widely recognised as one of the best stock trading apps in the UK, is a mobile trading app that gives you access to thousands of UK and overseas stocks, ETFs, REITs, and investment trusts covering different sectors and markets worldwide.
+Freetrade is a mobile trading app that gives you access to thousands of UK and overseas stocks, ETFs, REITs, and investment trusts covering different sectors and markets worldwide.
 The Freetrade app can be accessed on iOS, Android and desktop devices and offers a slick and easy-to-use user interface and experience.
 The app is a great choice for both beginners and experienced investors.

 With Freetrade, you can invest in fractional shares of even the most expensive US shares with as little as £2.
 Depositing, trading and withdrawing on Freetrade are commission-free (other charges may apply).
-FX rates apply to US stocks at the spot rate + 0.45%.
+FX rates apply to US stocks at the spot rate + 0.99%.
 To get the most out of Freetrade, you can choose from three subscription plans.
 The Basic Plan costs £0.00 per month and allows you to open a General Investment Account (GIA) and trade commission-free.
-The Standard Plan costs £4.99 per month and allows you to open a Stocks and Shares ISA in addition to your GIA.
-With the Plus Plan at £9.99 a month, you get a Self-Invested Personal Pension (SIPP) and a Stocks and Shares ISA in addition to your GIA.
-Dealing on Freetrade is commission-free irrespective of the subscription plan you choose.
+The Standard Plan costs £5.99 per month and allows you to open a Stocks and Shares ISA in addition to your GIA.
+With the Plus Plan at £11.99 a month, you get a Self-Invested Personal Pension (SIPP) and a Stocks and Shares ISA in addition to your GIA.
+Dealing on Freetrade is commission-free, irrespective of the subscription plan you choose.
 Freetrade’s suite of products includes a Stocks and Shares ISA, General Investment Account (GIA) and SIPP.

-Promo: Get a free share worth £10 when you join Freetrade and fund your account with at least £50.
+Special offer: Get a free share worth £10 when you join Freetrade and fund your account with at least £50.

 Please note: When you invest, your capital is at risk.
 The value of your investments can go down as well as up, and you may get back less than you invest.
 ISA rules apply.
 SIPP eligibility and tax rules apply.
 Free share terms and conditions apply.